 Our academy also ensures that all staff are clear that whilst they should discuss and agree with the DSL any actions to be taken, they are able to escalate their concerns and contact MASH, or social care to seek support for the child if, despite the discussion with the DSL, their concerns remain.
 Staff are also informed of the academy’s whistle-blowing procedures and the contact details for the Local Authority LADO and NSPCC helpline.

-Records and Monitoring (KCSiE 2023 paragraphs 68 to 70, Part Four, Part Five, Annex C)
+Records and Monitoring (KCSiE 2025, Part Four, Part Five, Annex C)

-Any concerns about a child will be recorded in writing within 24 hours.
+Any concerns about a child will be recorded on MyConcern within 24 hours.
 All records will provide a factual and evidence-based account and there will be accurate recording of any actions.
 Records will be signed, dated and, where appropriate, witnessed.
 Where an opinion or professional judgement is recorded this should be clearly stated as such.

 A recording of each and every incident or concern for the child will be made, including any telephone calls to other professionals.
 These will also be recorded on the chronology in My Concern, as over time they are likely to help identify any patterns or emerging risks and needs.
 This will include any contact from other agencies who may wish to discuss concerns relating to a child.
 Actions will be agreed, and roles and responsibility of each agency will be clarified, and outcomes recorded.